 Social media and distance counseling methods offer unique opportunities for service providers to stay connected with consumers.
-However, the ever evolving nature of social media sites and distance counseling methods present some unique ethical concerns.
+However, the evolving nature of social media sites and distance counseling methods present some unique ethical concerns.

 Ethics of Social Media Use

-The diversity of uses, the ever-evolving nature of social media platforms, and the lack of ethical guidelines keeping pace with these changes, can leave service providers intimidated or unsure about using social media in practice.
+The diversity of uses, the ever-evolving nature of social media platforms, and the lack of ethical guidelines keeping pace with these changes, can leave providers intimidated or unsure about using social media in practice.
 Adding to this confusion is limited guidance for social media use by professional organizations.